pisv/gethandly.wiki-playground/Step-Two.md

 to introduce a number of generally useful default methods for convenience, but could as well define the model element interfaces entirely from scratch.

-In any case, it is usually a good idea for the model API to extend the relevant common interfaces for model elements, such as `IElement`, `ISourceElement`, `ISourceFile`, and `ISourceConstruct` (the 'extension interfaces' we are extending already extend the corresponding common interfaces).
+**Note:** In any case, it is usually a good idea for the model API to extend the relevant common interfaces for model elements, such as `IElement`, `ISourceElement`, `ISourceFile`, and `ISourceConstruct` (the 'extension interfaces' we are extending already extend the corresponding common interfaces).
 This will make the model easier to use with APIs expressed